 - In case, you owe someone money, your creditors can still recover their dues by attaching your property, including life insurance policies.
 Their rights supersede that of beneficial nominees.

-2) Bank Fixed Deposits, Mutual Funds, Bonds etc.
+2) Nomination Rules for Bank Fixed Deposits, Mutual Funds, Bonds etc.

 If you have invested in bank fixed deposits, mutual funds or bonds, you would have nominated at least one individual as your Nominee for those investments.
 Kindly note that nominee is again just a Care-taker of these investments.
 He/she has to receive the asset/money from the concerned bank or financial institution and transfer/distribute that to Legal owners.
 Your legal heirs have rights on these investments.